xleedos/TIAS/README.md

 ![TIAS](https://tombu.co.uk/wp-content/uploads/2016/07/TiaPing-1024x546.png)

 ### Requirements
 When building from source TIAS requires the OpenCV library.
-The location of the OpenCV library is hard coded in the project file.
+The location of the OpenCV library is hard coded in the .pro file.
 This needs to be changed first.

-TIAS binary needs the Visual C++ 2015 runtime. https://www.microsoft.com/en-us/download/details.aspx?id=48145
+If you are just trying it out, I have included a Windows binary zip.
+If TIAS moans about a missing DLL, it probably needs the Visual C++ 2015 runtime. https://www.microsoft.com/en-us/download/details.aspx?id=48145